Get to Know Us

 Mr. Anthony Underwood

-2017 saw the acquisition of a new Executive Director, Ms. Arden K. Blackwell, Executive Apprentice to Mr. Bob Dickerson.
+2017 saw the acquisition of a new Executive Director, Ms. Arden K. Blackwell as Executive Apprentice to Mr. Bob Dickerson.
 Ms. Blackwell provided NBLA with a modern strategic vision and plan under the guidance of the Board of Directors.
-NBLA is leading the movement towards self-sustainable African-American communities in Alabama.
+NBLA is leading the movement towards self-sustainable African American communities in Alabama.

 10% = 1M jobs

-Study done by the Empowerment Experiment Foundation in partnership with the Kellogg Graduate School of Management at Northwestern University.
+Study conducted by the Empowerment Experiment Foundation in partnership with the Kellogg Graduate School of Management at Northwestern University.